Originally published December 23, 2021. Updated July 25, 2023 with better alternatives. All of the updates are marked with this yellow background.

 The felt flowers in a row from Lovevery are fantastic to display on your shelves, and boys and girls alike love the posting component of this toy.
 Taking the flowers out of the base and “planting” them back in is so entertaining for them.

 My daughter went through a phase where she loved to roam our farm and pick dandelions.
-She’d then come inside and present her bouquet to whoever was willing to accept them.
+She’d then come inside and present her bouquet to whoever would accept them.
 During that phase, it seemed like all she wanted to play with were these felt flowers.

 And my son has always enjoyed the activity of “planting” the flowers in the base and then “picking” them.
 It’s an adorable toy.